Kotlin/KEEP/proposals/scripting-support.md

 Optionally the custom host and Idea support could be implemented:

 - Implement the scripting host with the following functionality:
-   - collect environment properties required for the services
+   - collect host configuration properties required for the services
-   - instantiate compiler, configurator and evaluator
+   - instantiate compiler and evaluator
    - create basic host e.g. using platform-specific basic implementation
    - in case of custom implementation, on each eval:
      - call compiler